After Earth: Production

 In December 2011, Columbia Pictures, a subsidiary of Sony, signed up both Will and Jaden Smith to co-star in the film with Shyamalan directing.
-Shyamalan, who also co-wrote the screenplay with Gary Whitta, also additionally co-produced the film with James Lassiter, Ken Stovitz, Will Smith, and Jada Pinkett Smith.
+Shyamalan, who also co-wrote the screenplay with Gary Whitta, also additionally co-produced the film with Will Smith, Jada Pinkett Smith, Caleeb Pinkett, and James Lassiter.
 Doug Belgrad, president of Columbia Pictures, made the announcement and said, "Night is an outstanding filmmaker who has a tremendous vision for this science-fiction adventure story and we couldn't be more excited to be working again with Jaden after our experiences on The Pursuit of Happyness and The Karate Kid," and added "We're thrilled to have the two of them together on this project."
 Shyamalan also added, "The chance to make a scary, science-fiction film starring Jaden and Will is my dream project."
 Will Smith's decision to take on the starring adult male role required him to step aside in producing and starring in the Hurricane Katrina drama The American Can, and offered the lead role to Denzel Washington instead.
 The shooting of the movie was also pushed back from September 2011 to January 2012.

 On July 25, 2011, Smith travelled to Costa Rica accompanied by an entourage of about 20 people, including Shyamalan, to scout for locations to shoot the film.
 They visited sites like the Arenal Volcano, hot springs and a lake, and some beaches.

 In September 2012, Columbia committed to a June 7, 2013 release date.
 Shyamalan also scouted locations in Philadelphia.
 Fifty percent of the filming was to take place at the new Sun Center Studios in Delaware County (Chester Township).
 Other locations would be in Costa Rica, Utah and Northern California.
 Shyamalan also visited Valley Forge Military Academy, the filming location of Taps, for research of the film, then entitled After Earth, as Jaden Smith would be playing a military cadet of the future.

-The screenplay by Whitta and Shyamalan was later polished by Stephen Gaghan and Mark Boal.
+The screenplay by Whitta and Shyamalan was later polished by Stephen Gaghan.
 Jonathan Young, a psychologist and screenwriter, polished the mythic journey structure.
 As reported by Screen Rant in 2020, "Some scripts sidelined Will completely in favor of his son, Jaden, but Sony wanted him on the big screen as much as possible."

 Principal photography for After Earth began in February 2012.
 Much of the filming took place in Costa Rica, Humboldt County and Aston.

 After Earth also became the first film from Sony to be both shot and presented in the emerging 4K digital format.
 It was primarily shot with Sony's CineAlta F65 camera, which was shipped in January 2012.
 However, a skydiving sequence required a smaller sized Canon Cinema EOS C500 4K camera mounted on the helmet of a professional skydriver.
 The cinematographer Peter Suschitzky who picked Sony F65 digital camera for the movie over other digital and film cameras, argued that benefits of film are lost when shown in theaters with digital projectors, as many are today.